Connor Goldson

-Connor Lambert Goldson (born 18 December 1992) is an English professional footballer who plays for Aris Limassol.
+Connor Lambert Goldson (born 18 December 1992) is an English professional footballer who plays for Cypriot First Division club, Apollon Limassol.
 His preferred position is at centre-back, although he has also been utilised at right-back, and as a central midfielder.

 He began his career at Shrewsbury Town, whom he represented in 120 competitive matches, scoring eight goals, seven coming in one season, and also spending time on loan at Cheltenham Town.
 In 2015, after a promotion-winning season for Shrewsbury, he signed for Brighton & Hove Albion.
 His career was interrupted in 2017, when a screening found that Goldson had a defect in his heart.
 He joined Rangers in 2018 under Steven Gerrard.